PDDStudio/NetworkUtils/README.md

 dependencies {
         //other dependencies here...
         compile 'com.pddstudio:networkutils:1.0.0'
-		//make sure you're using the latest version of NetworkUtils }
+		//make sure you're always using the latest version of NetworkUtils }
 ```

 ## Library Features Overview
-todo ...
+Down below you can find a list of all current features the library comes with.

+**Note:** All features in this library can either be requested *synchroneous* or *asynchroneous*